mitsuba-renderer/mitsuba-blender/README.md

 - In Blender, go to **Edit** -> **Preferences** -> **Add-ons** -> **Install**
 - Select the downloaded archive
 - Enable the Add-on:
-	- Point `Path` to Mitsuba 2's main directory.
+	- Point `Path` to Mitsuba 2's build directory.
 If the environment variable `MITSUBA_DIR` was set (cf. Mitsuba 2 install instructions), this field will automatically be filled with the path it contains.

 :warning: If you can't find the add-on in the add-ons list, make sure the *Testing* category is selected.